Gerard Piqué

-Gerard Piqué Bernabeu (born 2 February 1987) is a Spanish former professional footballer who played as a centre-back.
+Gerard Piqué Bernabeu (Note: /ca/, /es/) (born 2 February 1987) is a Spanish former professional footballer who played as a centre-back.
 He is considered to be one of the greatest defenders of his generation and is one of the most decorated players with 37 trophies.
-In 2022, he founded the Kings League sports league based in Spain and eventually in the world.
+In 2022, he founded the Kings League sports league based in Spain and eventually across several countries and regions.

 Initially a talented student athlete at Barcelona's La Masia academy, Piqué began his professional career with Manchester United in 2004.
 He returned to Barcelona in 2008 and helped the club win trebles in 2008–09 and 2014–15.
 He appeared in 616 competitive matches for the club and won 31 major club titles, including nine La Liga trophies and three UEFA Champions League titles.
 He is one of only four players to have won the Champions League two years in a row with different teams, the others being Marcel Desailly, Paulo Sousa, and Samuel Eto'o.

 Piqué also represented Spain 102 times, making his debut on 11 February 2009.
 He played an integral role on the Spanish teams that won the 2010 FIFA World Cup and UEFA Euro 2012.
 He retired from the national team after the 2018 FIFA World Cup.